-A business lease is a contract agreement for limited companies, sole traders, partnerships & LLPs to lease company cars with fixed monthly payments.
-The leased vehicles can be used for both business & personal use (see below for more information on the tax implications of personal use).
+A business lease is a contract agreement for limited companies, sole traders, partnerships and LLPs to lease company cars with fixed monthly payments.
+The leased vehicles can be used for both business and personal use (see below for more information on the tax implications of personal use).

-There is an initial payment, which is put down prior to the start of the lease.
-The initial payment amount will be a multiple of the monthly payment & is often 3,6, or 9 times the cost of the fixed monthly fees that follow.
+There is an initial payment, which is put down prior to the start of your lease.
+The initial payment amount will be a multiple of the monthly payment and is often 3, 6, or 9 times the cost of the fixed monthly fees that follow.
 This arrangement is communicated as 9+35 which would be 9 months upfront followed by 35 fixed monthly payments.

 About Company Car Tax

 When a company car is offered to an employee it is likely to be considered as a benefit in kind and will have implications on the personal tax you pay.

 If a business lease car is used for personal journeys then you'll need to pay company car tax.
 Private use of a company car is known as a Benefit In Kind and can add between £800 and £300 to your yearly tax bill.
 This cost is dependent on how much CO2 the car emits.
 Find out more in our guide to whether you should take a company car or a cash allowance.

 Vanarama offers personal lease deals on Personal Contract Hire contracts and does not offer Personal Contract Purchase (PCP).

 Personal Contract Hire (PCH) works in the same way as Business Contract Hire, except that it is only for an individual with the vehicle used only for personal use.
 You'll have the same type of initial payment with fixed monthly rentals following while you drive your brand new car.
 At the end of your contract, you simply hand the car back with no end of term or balloon payments.